HM Prison Service: 21st century

-Six new reform prisons are to be built with prison governors in charge of operation and budget.
+In 2016, six existing prisons were designated "reform prisons", with prison governors given autonomy in terms of operation and budget.
 Penal charities claimed reforms would fail if prisoners were "crammed into filthy institutions with no staff".
+The reforms have not expand beyond the first six prisons as planned, as the necessary legislation has stalled due to the 2017 UK general election.

-In 2017 the National Offender Management Service (NOMS) became Her Majesty's Prison and Probation Service (HMPPS), now known as His Majesty's Prison and Probation Service following Charles III's accession to the throne in September 2022.
+In 2017, the National Offender Management Service (NOMS) became Her Majesty's Prison and Probation Service (HMPPS), now known as His Majesty's Prison and Probation Service following Charles III's accession to the throne in September 2022.

 Current issues

 The imprisonment rate for England and Wales is the highest in western Europe, and at roughly the "midpoint" worldwide.
 The prison population numbered 83,165 in August 2018.
 The Ministry of Justice has projected that this will rise to 86,400 by March 2023.
 The government plans to increase the time some prisoners spend in prison.

 Recent issues affecting the prison system include overcrowding, lower levels of staffing and the increased availability of synthetic cannabinoids and drones for smuggling.
 Despite a fall in crime rates between 2010 and 2016, the prison population continued to rise, while staff numbers were reduced, with the number of prison officers being reduced from 25,000 in 2010 to about 18,000 in 2015.
 There has been a particularly sharp rise in the number of prisoners above the age of 60.
 The head of the Prison Governors' Association suggested in 2017 that prison sentences of less than a year should be replaced with alternative punishments.
 Another issue is the age of several prisons.
 A 2015 announcement from the government agreed that old prisons are more expensive to run and often unsuitable in design, such as having "dark corners which too often facilitate violence and drug-taking."

 In July 2018, the Government announced "a £30 million investment including £16 million to improve conditions for prisoners and staff and £7 million on new security measures, including airport-security style scanners, improved searching techniques and phone-blocking technology".

 In The Lammy Review, a report commissioned by the Conservative government and led by David Lammy MP, it was found that whilst adult prison populations are 24% BAME individuals, only 6% of prison staff were from Black and Minority Ethnic communities.
 This was one of the significant factors listed as the cause for mis-trust between BAME prisoners and prison staff which then impacts the percentage of black and minority ethnic prisoners that have access to rehabilitation programmes in prison and therefore, increase their chances of re-offending after leaving prison.

+In 2019, data showed that male prisoners in the UK are 3.7 times more likely to die by suicide than the UK general public.